jeffchi/secure-build-cli/README.md

 Where
 ```
-CICD_PUBLIC_IP - IP address of the SBS server.
-Leave it as "" since it is unknown until the server is provisioned.
+HOSTNAME - Hostname of the SBS server which will be used while generating certificates and communicating with the secure build server.
 CICD_PORT - port on which a build service is running (default: 443).
 IMAGE_TAG - image tag of the container image to be deployed as SBS server.
-Use "1.3.0.3" unless otherwise noted.
+Use "1.3.0.4" unless otherwise noted.
 GITHUB_KEY_FILE - Private key path to access your GitHub repo.
 GITHUB_URL - GitHub URL.
 GITHUB_BRANCH - GitHub branch name.